rspiro9/NYC-Restaurant-Yelp-and-Inspection-Analysis/README.md

 For our analysis, we are using hypothesis testing to evaluate four different questions.
 We are using an alpha value of .05, meaning that any results with a p-value less than .05 will indicate we should reject the null hypothesis.
 Below are the four questions along with their outcome:

 **1. Does a restaurant's Yelp rating influence how many Yelp reviews the restaurant will receive?**
-    <br>--> Reject Null Hypothesis, indicating a higher Yelp rating does have an impact on the number of Yelp reviews received.<br><br>
+    <br>--> Reject Null Hypothesis, indicating a higher Yelp rating does lead to having a greate number of Yelp reviews received.
+However, the effect of this is very small.<br><br>
 **2. Does a restaurant's inspection grade influence how many Yelp reviews the restaurant will receive?**
-    <br>--> Reject Null Hypothesis, indicating having a higher inspection grade does have an impact on the number of Yelp reviews received.<br><br>
+    <br>--> Reject Null Hypothesis, indicating having a higher inspection grade does lead to having a higher number of Yelp reviews received, though the effect size is small.<br><br>
 **3. Does the type of cuisine influence how many Yelp reviews the restaurant will receive?**
     <br>--> Reject Null Hypothesis, indicating some cuisine types do impact the number of Yelp reviews received.<br><br>
 **4. Is there a relationship between the Inspection Grade and the Neighborhood, Price, or Cuisine Type?**